jpuneet/deliteAI/README.md

-DeliteAI is a powerful on-device AI platform for building agentic workflows that enables developers to deliver secure, privacy-aware, and high-performance AI native experiences and applications on mobile devices.
+DeliteAI is a powerful on-device AI platform for building agentic workflows that enables developers to deliver secure, privacy-aware, and high-performance AI native experiences and applications on mobiles, laptops, wearables, and automobiles.

 ## Key Features

 ### Developer Productivity

-- Unified and simplified APIs for seamless AI agents integration in Android/iOS applications
+- Unified and simplified APIs for seamless AI agents integration in Android/iOS/MacOS applications
 - Python interface for orchestrating complex AI agentic workflows via tool calling, memory and LLMs on-device
 - Streamlined development process for both new and existing applications